-Samsung Galaxy Axiom leaks out, said to be bound for U.S. CellularAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Axiom leaks out, said to be bound for U.S. CellularAlex Wagner - Editorial Director of News and Content

 Both the Samsung Galaxy Note II and Samsung Galaxy S III are currently available on U.S. Cellular, and if a new leak is to be believed, they'll soon be getting a miniature Galaxy brother.
 An image posted by @evleaks on Twitter claims to show a device dubbed the Samsung Galaxy Axiom, also known by the model number SCH-R830.
 The spec list that was posted along with this render alleges that the Axiom features a 4-inch WVGA LCD display, 5-megapixel rear camera and 1.3-megapixel rear camera on its body.
 There's also a 1.2GHz dual-core Qualcomm MSM8960 processor, 4GB storage, 1GB RAM and 4G LTE support tucked inside of it.
 Running the whole show is Android 4.0 Ice Cream Sandwich with Samsung's TouchWiz overlay.